 Just about everyone doing van life these days has (or wants) a Sprinter van.
 With that comes a lot of companies that create customized gear and offer products for Sprinter vans (and Ford Transit to some degree).
 But almost nobody makes or markets anything for the Promaster vans.

 Want underbody parts to protect the engine while off-roading?
 You’ll need to start fabricating it yourself.
 Want a lift?
 There is only one company in Germany named SPACCER that does it.
 Want a roof rack?
-There’s only a couple to choose from.
+There are only a couple to choose from.
 Want a spare tire mount for the rear doors?
 Time to get creative!

 Everything on our Promaster campervan is Do-It-Yourself, from the leveling kit down below to the roof rack up above.
 But while some see this as a con, others may see it as a pro because it also means that you won’t spend all of your savings “decking out” your van with modifications.